 Several of Weingarten's early Multiphase releases are being reissued in vinyl in the United Kingdom by Emotional Rescue/Juno and Azure Vista Records including Dreaming In Colors, Living In The Distant Present and a Delay Tactics compilation called Imperfect Strangers.

-Carl is currently a member of the group Blue Eternity, an ambient-jazz trio featuring Michael Manring on bass and Jeff Oster on trumpet.
+Carl performs with the group Blue Eternity, an ambient-jazz trio featuring Michael Manring on bass and Jeff Oster on trumpet.
 The trio has toured nationally, including performances at Yoshi’s jazz club in Oakland, CA, The Gatherings in Philadelphia, PA, and live on WXPN-FM.
 The trio is most notable for their performances “under the stars” at the California DeAnza and Chabot planetariums.